harshithreddy6674/farmers-market/README.md

-# farmers-market
-Here's a clear and professional description you can use for your GitHub repository:

----

 ## 🌾 Farmers Market – Direct-to-Consumer E-Commerce Platform

 This is a full-stack e-commerce website built to empower farmers by allowing them to sell their produce directly to consumers—eliminating middlemen and ensuring fair profits for the farmers.